postsharp/Metalama.Samples/examples/enum-viewmodel/README.md

 ## Step 4.
 Introducing the class, the value field, and the constructor

-We can now introduce the view-model class using the <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceClass*> method.
-This returns an object that we can use to add members to the value field (using <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceField*>) and the constructor (using <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceConstructor*>).
+We can now introduce the view-model class using the <xref:Metalama.Framework.Aspects.AdviserExtensions.IntroduceClass*> method.
+This returns an object that we can use to add members to the value field (using <xref:Metalama.Framework.Aspects.AdviserExtensions.IntroduceField*>) and the constructor (using <xref:Metalama.Framework.Aspects.AdviserExtensions.IntroduceConstructor*>).

 [!metalama-file GenerateEnumViewModelAttribute.cs marker="IntroduceClass"]